25 Healthy, Kid-Friendly Snacks That Won’t Pack on the Pounds

 - Try sprinkling Parmesan cheese on hot popcorn instead of salt and butter.

 - Make a healthy banana split: Top a banana with low-fat vanilla or strawberry frozen yogurt and top with your favorite whole grain cereal.
+You can also make banana split overnight oats for an easy morning treat.

 - Make a mini pizza: Toast a whole grain English muffin, drizzle with pizza sauce, sprinkle with low-fat mozzarella cheese and your favorite veggies.
 For a sweeter version, toast a whole grain English muffin, drizzle with low-fat vanilla yogurt and your favorite pieces of fruit.